AVISIX/Inputs.NET/README.md

 ## Thanks to
 - [ddxoft](https://github.com/ddxoft) for creating his virtual mouse & keyboard-driver.
 - [Zpes](https://github.com/Zpes) for his project utilizing the undocumented NtUserInjectMouseInput  function.

+## How to build
+To build the project for all its supported frameworks simply run the "Build.bat"-script.

+**Please Note**: You must add the directory of Visual Studio (*devenv.exe*) to your PATH-environment variable!

 ## Please Note
 As I am developing this library in my free time, I simply cannot provide warranty that this project will be maintained in the future.
 Also I do not take responsibility for any misuse of this library.